marcoskirsch/nodemcu-httpserver/README.md

 3. Visit your server from a web browser.

    __Example:__ Say the IP for your ESP8266 is 2.2.2.2 and the server is running in the default port 80.
-Go to http://2.2.2.2/index.html using your web browser.
-The ESP8266 will serve you with the contents of the file "http/myPage.html" (if it exists).
+Go to (http://2.2.2.2/index.html)[http://2.2.2.2/index.html] using your web browser.
+   The ESP8266 will serve you with the contents of the file "http/index.html" (if it exists).
 If you visit the root (/) then index.html is served.
-By the way, unlike some http servers, the URLs are case-sensitive.
+By the way, unlike most HTTP servers, nodemcu_httpserver treats the URLs in a case-sensitive manner.

 ## How to create dynamic Lua scripts

-   Similar to static files, upload a Lua script called "http/[name].lua where you replace [name] with the script's name.
+   Similar to static files, upload a Lua script called "http/[name].lua where you replace [name] with your script's name.
    The script should return a function that takes two parameters:

       return function (connection, args)